catflight/CRAccessoryKit-SDK/README.md

 # Cregle AccessoryKit SDK
-#### Documentation for version (0.3 alpha)
+#### Documentation for version (0.4 beta)

 ## Intro

 The Cregle AccessoryKit Framework provides support for [iPen2](http://www.cregle.com/pages/pressure-sensitive-stylus-for-your-imac-and-ipad) styluses.
 Applications that support iPen2 must integrate CRAccessoryKit.framework to communicate with stylus, and configure Info.plists according to instructions below.
-This SDK could be run both from Simulator and supported iOS Devices with CPU armv7 or armv7s.
-Sample code and SDK itself were built and tested with Xcode 4, but Xcode 3.2 is supported too.
-This version of SDK is built without authomatic reference counting (ARC).
-SDK supports iOS 5 and later.
+This SDK could be run both from Simulator and supported iOS Devices with CPU armv7(s) or arm64.
+Sample code and SDK itself were built and tested with Xcode 5.
+SDK supports iOS 6 and later.

 ## Integration